toggledbits/IntesisWMPGateway/README.md

 #### Action: SetDebug ####
 This action enables debugging to the Vera log, which increases the verbosity of the plugins information output.
 It takes a single parameter, `debug`, which must be either 0 or 1 in numeric or string form.

-See the *DebugMode* state variable, below.
+When Luup reloads and the plugin restarts, debugging will return to the *off* state.
+To get persistent debug across reloads, see the *DebugMode* state variable, below.

 #### Variable: PingInterval ####